ultraq/thymeleaf-layout-dialect/Docs/MigrationGuide.md

-This change is simply a rename of the `layout:decorator`/`data-layout-decorator` processor to `layout:decorate`/`data-layout-decorate` so that the template being specified is the one being decorated, not the decorator, and an overhaul of the documentation to fix this inconsistency.
+This change is simply a rename of the `layout:decorator`/`data-layout-decorator` processor to `layout:decorate`/`data-layout-decorate` so that the template being specified is the one being decorated, not the decorator, plus an overhaul of the documentation to fix this inconsistency.